Oklahoma

 Attorney General Notification

-SB 626 introduced a new requirement for Attorney General notification.
+SB 626 introduced an AG notification requirement.
 If a breach affects 500 or more Oklahoma residents, the entity must notify the Oklahoma Attorney General within 60 days after individual notifications are mailed.

 Substitute Notice